sennabecool/nts-dial/README.md

 - Unzip the file.
 - Move NTS Dial.app to your Applications folder.
 - Open NTS Dial.
-- If macOS blocks the app because "the developer cannot be verified", try opening it once, then go to System Settings → Privacy & Security, scroll down, click Open Anyway, and confirm by clicking Open.
+- If macOS blocks the app because "the developer cannot be verified", go to System Settings → Privacy & Security, scroll down, click Open Anyway, and confirm by clicking Open.

 ## Version